 MARKETA LINDT works with U.S. and multinational corporations to implement efficient business immigration visa programs to best attract and retain foreign national talent.
 Marketa also leads Sidley’s I-9 compliance practice, where she counsels and defends companies regarding their hiring practices of foreign national employees and compliance with the government’s I-9 verification requirements.
 Her I-9 compliance practice includes providing proactive counseling on I-9 hiring practices and the E-Verify process, defending employers in civil and criminal workplace enforcement actions, conducting immigration-related internal investigations, and conducting due diligence and analysis of I-9 issues in mergers, acquisitions and other corporate transactions.
 She also serves on the firm’s COVID-19 Task Force.

 In addition to representing U.S. companies with their business immigration and I-9 compliance needs, Marketa is actively engaged in national and regional advocacy efforts to change our laws and regulations so that they better serve U.S. employers, foster economic growth and promote fairness and justice in the immigration system.
-In June 2019, she was installed for a one-year term as elected national President of the American Immigration Lawyers Association.
+In June 2020, she completed a one-year term as elected national President of the American Immigration Lawyers Association.
 As such, Marketa testified at a hearing before the House Judiciary Immigration Subcommittee regarding business immigration processing delays at USCIS.
 Marketa also serves as a member of the U.S. Chamber of Commerce immigration policy committee.

 Marketa regularly speaks at national and regional conferences regarding business immigration law and I-9 compliance.
 She is a primary author of the immigration law and practice treatise Business Immigration Law.
 Marketa has also authored articles for a number of leading immigration texts, including AILA’s Guide to Worksite Enforcement and Compliance, the Guide to PERM Labor Certification, and numerous annual editions of the Immigration & Nationality Law Handbook.
 She serves as an editor of Kurzban’s Immigration Law Sourcebook.
 She has appeared a number of times on television, radio and print regarding developments in immigration law.